How to Plant and Grow Radishes

 How to Grow and Care for Ornamental Flowering Kale

 A close up of dramatic purple leaves of an ornamental kale plant with delicate frilly leaves.
-To the left of the frame are some of the light green leaves with purple veins.

 Flowering kale is an excellent choice when you want to add vibrant color and texture to cool weather gardens.
 Read on for easy cultivation and care instructions, a list of varieties to choose from, and recommended companion plantings.
 Join us as we explore growing ornamental kale and add some color to your garden.